Resources — Moms for Libros

 Important Things to Consider

-Safety in numbers: gather supporters and encourage them to attend the meeting.
+Safety in numbers: Gather supporters and encourage them to attend the meeting together.

 Be Informed

-Understanding what is on the agenda.
-Most school board districts publicize their agenda.
-Google your districts school board website and find the latest agenda.
-Some school boards (Miami, for example), publicize their agenda's 9 days prior to the general meeting.
+Understand what is on the agenda.
+Most school board districts publicize their agenda — Google your district's school board website and find the latest agenda.
+Some school boards, including Miami-Dade, publicize their agenda 9 days prior to the general meeting.

-If a book is being challenges, finding out why is critical to speaking in its defense.
+If a book is being challenged, finding out why is critical to speaking in its defense.
 As you make a plan to attend and speak at the meeting:

 • Read the book that is being challenged.